PSYCHE-SAIL/frontend/README.md

 3. In VS Code, open the command palette (View > Command Palette) and type "Flutter: Run Flutter Doctor".
 This will check your system to make sure everything is set up correctly.

 4. In VS Code, open the main.dart file and click the "Run" button.
 This will launch the app in the emulator or on your physical device.

+5. Visit the PsycheSail backend repository from GitHub: https://github.com/PSYCHE-SAIL/backend and follow the steps there to setup the backend.

 <hr>